apache/apisix-website/blog/en/blog/2024/02/07/unlock-observability-for-apisix-with-deepflow.md

 #### 2.2.1 Deploy Backend Services with APM Enabled

 To demonstrate the full tracing effect, we first deploy a demo application behind the APISIX gateway that supports OpenTelemetry.
-The deployment of the Demo application can refer to: "DeepFlow Demo - One-click deployment of a WebShop application composed of five microservices written in Spring Boot".
-Create a route on APISIX to access the backend service, with the access domain being apisix.deepflow.demo.
+The deployment of the Demo application can refer to: "[DeepFlow Demo - One-click deployment of a WebShop application composed of five microservices written in Spring Boot](https://deepflow.io/docs/integration/input/tracing/opentelemetry/#experience-based-on-the-spring-boot-demo)".
+Create a route on APISIX to access the backend service, with the access domain being `apisix.deepflow.demo`.

 ```
 apiVersion: apisix.apache.org/v2